Am I eligible?

 - Worked continuously for the same employer for at least 26 weeks by what’s known as the qualifying week (this is 15 weeks from your baby’s due date.)

-- Given your employer at least 15 days written notice of when you want your Statutory Maternity Pay to start.
+- Given your employer at least 28 days notice (in writing if they ask for it) of when you want your Statutory Maternity Pay to start.
 Our Maternity Leave section explains this in a little more detail.

 How much will I get?

 Employers will pay Statutory Maternity Pay for 39 out of a total possible 52 weeks of Maternity Leave.
 For the first six weeks, you’ll receive 90% of your average weekly earnings.
 For the remainder of the leave you’ll receive either £139.58 per week (for tax year 2016-2017) or 90% of your average weekly earnings - if that’s lower.
 The final 13 weeks of your Maternity Leave will be unpaid.

 SMP is subject to your usual Tax and National Insurance as it is seen as replacement pay and not a benefit.

 The earliest your SMP can start is 11 weeks before the week your baby is due but no later than the day of your baby's birth.
 Remember that your six weeks at 90% of your salary starts as soon as you go on leave, so you may want to delay starting your leave for as long as possible so that you can have more time with your baby after the birth.

 Our Understanding Maternity Pay video will guide you through your basic rights and show you how to work out your eligibility.